Leandro Velázquez

-Leandro Sebastián Velázquez (born 10 May 1989) is an Argentine professional footballer who last play as an attacking midfielder for Malaysia Super League club Johor Darul Ta'zim in 2023.
+Leandro Sebastián Velázquez (born 10 May 1989) is an Argentine professional footballer who last played as an attacking midfielder for Malaysia Super League club Johor Darul Ta'zim in 2023.

 Club career

 Vélez Sársfield

 Leandro made his league debut for Vélez Sársfield in the week before his 19th birthday.
 He played in a 1–1 draw with Racing on 4 April 2008.
 He scored his first goal against Estudiantes de La Plata in the Torneo Apertura 2008 and was part of the winning team in the Torneo Clausura 2009.
 Leandro entered the field during the last game against Huracán when Vélez needed a victory to become champion, and was replaced by Leandro Coronel immediately after the team scored the winning goal.

 Loan to Newell's Old Boys

 Leandro was loaned for the 2009–10 season to Newell's Old Boys.

 Johor Darul Ta'zim

 In October 2015, Leandro was called up in the starting eleven in the 2015 AFC Cup Final squad for Johor Darul Ta'zim, where he scored the winning goal in a 1–0 victory against Istiklol.